The installation directory

 scripts, and prebuilt databases.

 - /programs includes sample applications.

-interfaces.
-Typically, you use the JDBC interface to interact with Derby;
+public classes and interfaces.
+Typically, you use the JDBC interface to interact

-however, you can use some of these additional classes in certain situations.
+with Derby; however, you can use some of these additional classes in

 - /lib contains the Derby libraries.